-Sciarid (family Sciaridae) is a very common family of small flies.
+Sciarid is a common type of small flies.
 Their larvae can be found in great numbers on rotting vegetables or soils with high amounts of organic matter.
 Pest controllers can find them in houses with pot plants in which they are breeding.
 Adults are a big annoyance to house owners as they can start to believe that they are being bitten.

-Phorid flies (Hunchback) from the family Phoridae have very similar habits as Sciarid flies.
+From the family Phoridae, these flies have very similar habits as Sciarid flies.
 Adult Phorid flies are very small with a very large thorax.
 They can be found in houses with gardens and pot plants.
 They also can give the illusion that they are biting people.

-Biting flies include species as Horse flies, Sand flies, Stable and Black flies.
+These include species as horse flies, sand flies, stable and black flies.
 Most pest managers do not treat these very often and when they do, they have a very limited success.

 Flies can be a real trouble and annoyance.
 They are also known as disease carriers some of which can be deadly.
 They are quick breeders and can live almost everywhere.
 This makes their control and management very difficult.
 When doing fly management, you need to ensure the following steps are taken: